MirkoDeVita98/budget-bot/README.md

 - **Automatic pagination**: Lists are split into pages of 10 items each
 - **Inline navigation**: Previous/Next buttons appear as clickable buttons in the message
 - **Smart totals**: Each page shows its sum, and a grand total of all pages when multiple pages exist
-- **First page legend**: Rules display a helpful legend on the first page only (☀️ Daily, 📅 Monthly, 📆 Yearly)
+- **First page legend**: Rules display a helpful legend on the first page only (☀️ Daily, 📆 Weekly, 📅 Monthly, 📊 Yearly)
 - **Persistent state**: Navigation state is stored per user, so you can navigate and come back later
 - **Stateless buttons**: Works entirely through inline button callbacks with no long-term session storage